How Mobile Apps are becoming the next big thing in Education?

-Revathy is a class 6 student in a government school located in the tribal areas of Roddam district in Andhra Pradesh.
+Revathy is a class 6 student in a government school.
+Her school is located in the tribal areas of Roddam district in Andhra Pradesh.

 She wants to become a doctor and science, she says, is her favourite subject.
-It is unfortunate however that the school has only one science teacher who apart from teaching 8 different classes is also overburdened with a lot of official government work, for which he has to travel for several days in a year.
+It is unfortunate however that the school has only one science teacher.
+That teacher apart from teaching 8 different classes is also overburdened with a lot of official government work.
+For that work, he has to travel for several days in a year.
 With this scenario and also no other way to guide Revathy on what it would take her to become a doctor, her aspiration may just end up being an unfulfilled dream.

 Affordable technology in digital education in rural India with an ability to connect to the World Wide Web is offering a ray of strong hope to students like Revathy all around the globe.